 “A State of the Art Review of Modal-Based Damage Detection in Bridges: Development, Challenges, and Solutions” is a paper published by JJ Moughty (ESR10) and his supervisor Joan Ramon Casas, in Applied Sciences on the 13th May 2017.
 This article was part of the Special Issue on “Structural Health Monitoring (SHM) of Civil Structures” edited by Prof. Dr. Gangbing Song, Prof. Chuji Wang and Dr. Bo Wang.
 The review by JJ and Joan Ramon covers 172 references.
-The abstract, first paragraphs of the Introduction and a link to the full text are provided below.
+This paper is open access and available for download at the DOI link provided with the full reference below.
+The abstract, first paragraphs of the Introduction and a link to the full text are provided for info here.

 Traditionally, damage identification techniques in bridges have focused on monitoring changes to modal-based Damage Sensitive Features (DSFs) due to their direct relationship with structural stiffness and their spatial information content.
 However, their progression to real-world applications has not been without its challenges and shortcomings, mainly stemming from: (1) environmental and operational variations; (2) inefficient utilization of machine learning algorithms for damage detection; and (3) a general over-reliance on modal-based DSFs alone.
 The present paper provides an in-depth review of the development of modal-based DSFs and a synopsis of the challenges they face.
 The paper then sets out to addresses the highlighted challenges in terms of published advancements and alternatives from recent literature.

 Keywords: structural health monitoring; damage detection; modal analysis; machine learning; non-stationary analysis; signal processing